Disturbed (1994-present): a Nu-Metal band from Chicago, Illinois, USA.

 Asylum (2010) would be Disturbed's fourth consecutive studio album to debut on top of the charts, an achievement only earned by two other bands: Metallica and Dave Matthews Band.
 Despite being at the top of their form, the act decided to take a hiatus in 2011.
 This hiatus would last until 2015 whereby John Moyer joined super-group Adrenaline Mob as bass player, while Draiman started his own project, an industrial metal band called Device.
 As Device he would release a self-titled album in 2013 featuring guest musicians.
 Dan Donegan and drummer Mike Wengren began a project with Evans Blue singer Dan Chandler named Fight or Flight; their debut album, Life by Design? was released also in 2013.

 When Disturbed finally returned, they did so with style by being nominated for a Grammy with their excellent dark and powerful rendition of Simon and Garfunkel's Sound of Silence on the Immortalized album (2015).
-Moyer did not perform on the album due to working on other projects, with all bass tracks now being performed by Dan Donegan; he would return to the role in 2016 for the release of Evolution (2018).
+Moyer did not perform on the album due to working on other projects, with all bass tracks now being performed by Dan Donegan; he would return to the role in 2016 for the release of Evolution (2018) and Divisive (2022).

 Footnote: Not to be confused with the 1980s band from Minneapolis, Minnesota, USA.